JemJem

 JemJem is an E-commerce website for refurbished Apple products, mainly catering to iPhone, iPad, MacBook and Accessories in the United States.
 Launched in 2014, it is headed by Jay Kim and is based in Costa Mesa, California.

+Products and services

+JemJem sells refurbished Apple devices and accessories through its website, including iPhone, iPad, Mac, and Apple Watch product lines.
+The company also advertises business and wholesale purchasing, including bulk purchasing and buyback of Apple devices.